inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 Just as in the packet log, the sequence chart contains the whole uninterrupted ``background-3`` frame, as it's logged when its transmission is started.

-.. note:: From the packet log and the sequence chart it might seem that a 1200B packet was sent (as it was logged that way).
+.. .. note:: From the packet log and the sequence chart it might seem that a 1200B packet was sent (as it was logged that way).
 This can be confusing, but it's actually the proper operation of the packet log and the sequence chart tool.

 .. note:: You can think of it as there are actually two time dimensions present on the sequence chart: the events and messages as they happen at the moment, and what the modules "think" about the future, i.e. how long will a transmission take.
-In reality, the transmission might be interrupted and so both the original (``background-3``) and the "updated" (``background-3-frag0``) is present on the chart.
+In reality, the transmission might be interrupted and so both the original (``background-3``) and the "updated" (``background-3-frag0``) is present on the chart. **TODO** this might be redundant

 Here is the frame sequence on a sequence chart on a linear timeline, with the ``background-3-frag0`` frame highlighted: